 In the wintertime, Columbus sports fans shift their focus to the NHL Blue Jackets hockey team.
 One of the favorite Columbus indoor activities is cheering on the fast-paced hockey action of the CBJ.

 The Jackets play at Nationwide Arena in Downtown Columbus – which is part of the larger Arena District, an entertainment hub inclusive of parks, plazas, restaurants and bars.

 One of the best things to do in Downtown Columbus, Ohio on summer evenings is to root for the Columbus Clippers.
-The Minor League Baseball AAA team (affiliated with the Cleveland Indians) plays at the modern Huntington Park in the heart of the city.
+The Minor League Baseball AAA team (affiliated with the Cleveland Indians) plays at the modern Huntington Park.

 Ohio has strong ties to baseball and Columbus has been home to a minor league baseball team since the early 1900s.

-The Columbus Crew – a Major League Soccer team – has a strong fan base…and being a part of it is one of the fun things in Columbus to do!
+The MLS Columbus Crew has a very strong fan base…and being a part of it is one of the fun things in Columbus to do!